Tourists rejoice! Paris may dig under Eiffel Tower

 “Because we need extra facilities to better welcome our visitors, the only way is to dig,” Bros told Reuters.

-While crowds of tourists will continue to swarm the site, queuing could be better organized in a subterranean space, sheltered from the elements, he added.
+While crowds of tourists will continue to swarm the site, queuing could be better organised in a subterranean space, sheltered from the elements, he added.

 “It’s a question of comfort, and to improve the reception for visitors,” he said.
 “It’s not nice to welcome visitors in the rain, and when it’s really hot it’s the same thing.”